catalystdevelopment/articles/catalyst-intro-medium-02-08-2019.md

 - The inability to mine on ASIC hardware.
 - The use of bundles of CPU+GPU for greater performance.
 - Fundamental differences from bitcoin, which contributes to the growth of interest in new cryptocurrencies.
-- Innovation profitable CryptoNight coin isolated from most of the altcoins on the old algorithms.
+- The innovation of profitable CryptoNight-based coins are isolated from most of the altcoins on older algorithms.
 - Profitability and expediency of production are higher than most other cryptocurrencies.
 - Less heating of the graphics card and processor than when mining on other algorithms.

 The Catalyst currency is a utility-based coin that meshes with the global e-commerce & Payment industry.
 Since there are only 77,000,000 Catalyst that can ever exist, demand and a thriving decentralized ecosystem will result in an appreciation of the Catalyst coin value.

 We didn't have an I.C.O. or any pre-mined coins.
-So the distribution model is transparent, and the only coins the development team has, are from donations and personal mining.
+So the distribution model is transparent, and the only coins the development team has, are from donations, personal mining, and from purchases from other users and exchanges.

 If you are interested in mining, now is the best time for this, the global hash rate is relatively low, and even with low-end hardware, like a laptop or outdated PC you can earn a decent amount of Catalyst.